manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT730/index.md

 # Problem Sets

 - The problem set will be updated over the semester.
-I will announce this in class when I post a set here.
+I will announce in the class or via email when I post a set here.
 - You should only submit the designated problem(s) but are encouraged to try the rest as well.
-- To get the most out of this course, you are expected to spend at least twice the amount of lecture hours on your own.
+- To get the most out of this course, you are expected to spend at least thrice the amount of lecture hours on your own.

 ## Submissions